nonplayer/hammercrawl/hc_core_player_3_rules.md

 When using a missile weapon against a target that is in melee with you, your attacks have a Bane die.

-#### Two-Weapon Fighting
+#### Dual-Wielding aka Two-Weapon Fighting

-In a HAMMERCRAWL! game, any character can choose to wield two weapons at once - this is entirely a matter of narrative description and character style, and players are encouraged to go wild with their imaginations here.
-Elf Exemplars are the only characters that receive *specific* mechanical bonuses for attempting to do fight in that style.
+In a HAMMERCRAWL! game, many characters can choose to wield two weapons at once - this is largely little more than a matter of narrative description and character style, and players are encouraged to go wild with their imaginations here.

+Unless specified as a class restriction, *any* character can choose to use a separate *melee* weapon in each hand for mechanical benefit.
+This does not add any additional attacks or combat dice.
+Instead, the second weapon simply adds its Melee bonus to damage output of successful melee hits, in addition to that of the primary weapon.
+For example, when wielding a Long Sword (Melee+2) in your main hand and a Dagger (Melee+1) in your other, you would receive a total weapon damage bonus of +3.

-Particularly generous Hammersmiths may choose to award all characters occasional one-off bonuses for clever use of off-hand tools and weaponry, as long as it is done so in a way that doesn't diminish the value of the Elf's unique ability.
-Non-Elf characters that wish to employ two-weapon attacks on the regular are encouraged to instead consider incorporating them as descriptive flair for Tactical Attacks (see above).
+Note that Elf Exemplars receive additional mechanical bonuses for when dual-wielding.
+Generous 'Smiths may choose to award all characters occasional additional one-off bonuses for clever use of off-hand tools and weaponry, as long as it is done so in a way that doesn't diminish the value of the Elf's unique ability.

+**Remember:** Dual-wielding requires that both hands be holding weapons.
+This prevents the use of otherwise valuable items such as shields, scrolls, spellbooks, holy symbols, and torches.

 #### Unarmed Attacks